jmgiorgi-10/Stock-App/README.md

 ## Model ##

-We are using an LSTM, with online training based on OLHC features of $[t-n, t-1]$ datapoints, and evaluation on the closing price at time t, which is evaluated against the actual closing price.
+We are using an LSTM, with online training based on OLHC features of $[t-n, t-1]$ datapoints, and evaluation on the closing price at time t, which is tested for accuracy against the actual closing price at time $t$.

 ![Online LSTM Training](Online-training.png)